What is pancreatitis?

 Can cPLI be used to monitor clinical pancreatitis?

 Yes.
 Pancreas-specific lipase is cleared from the blood very quickly, which means that cPLI can be used to monitor changes in the pancreas in response to treatment.
-A rapidly falling cPLI together with improvement in the dog's condition indicates a good response to treatment.
+A rapidly falling cPLI value together with improvement in the dog's condition indicates a good response to treatment.
+The in-clinic test is not as versatile for monitoring pancreatitis, and samples should be sent to the laboratory.

 Which dogs should be tested for pancreatitis using cPLI?